holgerbrandl/kalasim/docs/userguide/docs/theory.md

 ## Other Simulation Tools

 There are too many to be listed.
 In generally there are graphical tools and APIs .
 Graphical tools, such as [AnyLogic](https://www.anylogic.com/) excel by providing a flat learning curve, great visuals but often lack interfaces for extensibility or automation.
-APIs are more usually highly flexible but often lack an intuitive approach to actually build simulations.
+APIs are usually much more flexible but often lack an intuitive approach to actually build simulations.

 Out of the great number of APIs, we [pinpoint](about.md#acknowledgements) just  those projects/products which served as source of inspiration when developing `kalasim`.